SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ### Supported Software AG releases

 * Apama 10.2 and higher
+* Command Central 10.4
-* Command Central 10.2 and higher
+* Command Central 10.2 and 10.3 with limitations
+When applying the template and Digital Event Service is not configured, it reports status UNKNOWN which causes template job to time out.

 ### Supported platforms